 If your loved one often finds themselves restless, the Activity Blanket is a great way to keep them stimulated.
 The warm fleece base will keep them cosy and warm, and the various attached bits and bobs, such as zippers, slide-able beads, and poppers, provide stimulus to keep their hands busy.

 Our Active Mind jigsaws are designed to evoke happy memories, prompt conversation, and stimulate both mind and muscle.
 The Coastal Path puzzle is our favourite, depicting the beautiful seaside village of Robin Hood’s Bay, Yorkshire – but there are lots to choose from.
 You can plump for puzzles with just 13 pieces, or slightly more challenging options with 35.
 However, whichever one you choose, the sense of achievement is just the same.

 A great way to retrieve fond memories and kick-off a chat, these carefully-selected cue cards include images from the 1950s, 60s and 70s, with handy questions on the back to help stimulate discussion.
-We’ve chosen the Animals option, but there’s also an ‘At Home’ choice for homebirds.
+The Animals option is pictured above, but there’s also an ‘At Home’ choice for homebirds.